Woodchips 2.jpeg

 fullsizeoutput_123.jpeg

 Where do your current families travel from?
-Our current families live in Greenbelt, Silver Spring, Takoma Park, Rockville, Glenn Dale, Adelphi, Riverdale, College Park, Hyatsville, Lanthan, University Park, and Washington DC.
+Our current families live in Greenbelt, Silver Spring, Takoma Park, Rockville, Glenn Dale, Adelphi, Riverdale, College Park, Hyatsville, Lanthan, University Park, Laurel, and Washington DC.
 With such a diversity in locations, carpool arrangements are always on the table!

 Do I have to co-op in the school?
 No, in-school co-oping is not required.